The Ultimate List of CRM Statistics for 2023

 AI in CRMs is making customer interactions more efficient.

-This makes it easier for businesses to provide quick responses and better customer service.
+It’s easier for businesses to provide quick responses and better customer service.

 As more businesses try to provide faster responses, implementing voice commands as a sales technology in CRMs is the way to go.